-A blackbody absorbs all incident electromagnetic radiation, regardless of frequency or angle of incidence.
-Its absorptivity is therefore equal to unity, which is also the highest possible value.
-That is, a blackbody is a perfect absorber (and a perfect emitter).
+A blackbody absorbs all incident electromagnetic radiation, regardless of frequency or angle of incidence, and its absorptivity is therefore equal to unity, which is also the highest possible value.
+A blackbody is a perfect absorber (and a perfect emitter).

 See also: Ultraviolet Catastrophe

 The blackbody emissive power, Eb [W/m2], from a blackbody to its surroundings is proportional to the fourth power of the absolute temperature and can be expressed by the following equation: